mondrasovic/knowledge_collection/books/the_alignment_problem.md

   * `Labeled Faces in the Wild` (`LFW`) dataset contains $77\%$ males, and more than $83\%$ white people.
 It contains more pictures of George W. Bush than all the black females combined.
 * **Easy dissemination**.
   * Any inherent bias becomes pervasive.
-* `Shirley Card` - Shirley Page, a Kodak employee, was the first person to pose for the `color-balance benchmark` test picture.
+* `Shirley Card` - *Shirley Page*, a Kodak employee, was the first person to pose for the `color-balance benchmark` test picture.
   * Dataset is the *Shirley Card* of some machine learning models.
 * At the beginning, photos of black people were not of good quality due to not paying attention to proper calibration.
   * It changed in the 60s and 70s when the furniture and chocolate industries focused on improving their pictures.